'Don't worry about the NRA,' Trump tells U.S. governors

 The shooting has rattled long-drawn political lines on gun rights in the United States, where Republican officials have often backed any efforts to tighten gun ownership rules, often out of concern about potential retribution by the powerful NRA.

 Washington Governor Jay Inslee, a Democrat, told Trump that teachers in his state do not want to carry weapons.
-In a later interview with MSNBC he said he was encouraged by Trump’s apparent flexibility on issues like raising the minimum age to buy firearms and stronger background checks.

-”We do need not just more rhetorical flourishes by the president,“ Inslee told MSNBC. ”If he’s going to be serious, he needs to be true to his commitment.
+“I have listened to the first-grade teachers who don’t want to be pistol-packing first-grade teachers,” Inslee said.
+“Let’s just take that off the table and move forward.”

+But Texas Governor Greg Abbott, a Republican, said more than 100 school districts in his state have trained teachers and other staff to carry a weapon and respond to attacks.

 Florida plans to invest $500 million to have a significant law enforcement presence in every public school in the state, Scott told the White House meeting, adding “I‘m not waiting for the federal government.”